 Here are some things you can say to your Google Assistant:

-Note: Wherever you see “[location name]” in the examples above you should say the name or location you gave your lock when you set it up.
-To find this info, open the Nest app and look at the label beneath your Nest × Yale Lock.
+Note: For all the “[location name]” in the examples above, you should say the name or location you gave your lock when you set it up.
+To find this info, open the Nest app and check the label beneath your Nest × Yale Lock.

 When using voice commands, keep in mind:

 - You can’t unlock your door using voice commands.
 This is a safety precaution in order to help prevent an unauthorized person from unlocking your door with their voice.
 For a list of other ways you can unlock your door, check the following: